Radware/F5-Migration/README.md

 ```

 ### Using flask ###
-For webui enviorement download all the content of "app" directory and "browse.py" and install the following components on the server:
+For webui environment download all the content of "app" directory and "browse.py" and install the following components on the server:
 1. python3
 2. python3-dev
 3. pip